 A deeply moving and passionate novel that sweeps you away with these tragic events by telling the story through these differing characters in such an empathetic and humane way.
 Totally compelling.

-A film has been made of this book with Chiwetel Ejiofor and Thandie Newton but sometimes a book has so much richness, you don’t need any other format.
+There is a film adaptation starring Chiwetel Ejiofor and Thandie Newton (2013) but sometimes a book has so much richness, you don’t need any other format.

 - for people who love books -